riceissa/riceissa.github.io/uw/resources.md

 - [What is it like to study Atmospheric Science at the University of Washington?](https://www.quora.com/What-is-it-like-to-study-Atmospheric-Science-at-the-University-of-Washington)
 In particular, Alex K. Chen says:

-   > Personally, I think the ideal combination would be to major in CS
-   > at UW, take the grad-lvl courses (as well as the computational
-   > courses) in the Atmospheric Science department, and then do
-   > Atmospheric Science research at UW.
-That way you get an undergrad
-   > degree from one of UW's best undergrad programs, and research in a
-   > department where you can get more personal attention than almost
-   > any other department in the entire school.

 - [Department of atmospheric sceinces: unit self-study](https://www.washington.edu/about/accreditation/reviews/atmos-2011-1.pdf)